 “Greco!
 Good boy!”
-Druda yelled at me.
+Druda honked at me.
 “You’re here just in time.
 Take that away from him.”
 I looked over and saw Roma Trist on the other side of the tent.
 He was bent over trying to pull a heavy metal device off the ground.
 It had three joined cylinders, each with a little clock face.

 “I would never!”
 Druda shouted back and lapsed into her native tongue.
 Whatever she was saying, it sounded like something that might get bleeped out on television.
 “That’s the stopwatch!” she yelled with a forceful return to English.
 “They just pulled it out and he tried to take it away.
 It’s been altered.
 There are three small ones instead of one regular one!
 They went off at the same time and created all those extra loops!
 I was right.
 Someone built that cloud of death out there.”